Images

 Introduction

-This page allows you to view, add and manage images for MCP servers, AI model adapters and Interceptors container deployments within the DIAL system.
+This page allows you to view, add and manage images for MCP servers, AI model adapters, Applications and Interceptors container deployments within the DIAL system.

 Main Screen